-The Reichsbürger movement in Germany is on the rise, and already has thousands of followers, a survey finds.
-Followers reject the authority of the German state, some found their own kingdom — and some are armed.
+The Reichsbürger movement in Germany is on the rise and has tens of thousands of followers.
+Those involved in the movement reject the authority of the German state, some found their own kingdom — and some are armed.

 Fragmented and radical

 No leader, no hierarchy or ideology: The Reichsbürger group is largely heterogeneous.
 While some are firm believers in conspiracy theories, others hold racist, anti-Semitic and right-wing extremist beliefs.